 Will Telegram Stories Be Free?

 Telegram, the popular messaging app known for its privacy features and extensive functionality, has recently announced the launch of a new feature called “Telegram Stories.”
-This feature, similar to the stories found on platforms like Instagram and Snapchat, allows users to share photos and videos that disappear after 24 hours.
+This move comes as a direct response to the growing popularity of ephemeral content on social media platforms like Snapchat and Instagram.
 But the burning question on everyone’s mind is: will Telegram Stories be free?

 What are Telegram Stories?